DPO-Group/DPO_WooCommerce/README.md

 This is the DPO plugin for WooCommerce.

 # DPO_WooCommerce
-## DPO WooCommerce plugin v1.0.11 for WooCommerce v3.6.4
+## DPO Group WooCommerce plugin v1.0.11 for WooCommerce v3.6.4

-This is the DPO plugin for WooCommerce.
-Please feel free to contact the [DPO support team](https://www.directpay.online/support/) should you require any assistance.
+This is the DPO Group plugin for WooCommerce.
+Please feel free to contact the [DPO Group support team](https://www.directpay.online/support/) should you require any assistance.

 ## Installation
 Please navigate to the [releases page](https://github.com/DirectPay-Online/DPO_WooCommerce/releases), download the latest release (v1.0.11) and unzip.
 You will them be able to follow the integration guide PDF which is included in the zip.